 If you completed the Free Application for Federal Student Aid (FAFSA) when applying for financial aid for the previous academic year, you should receive an email from the U.S. Department of Education with instructions about how to once again submit the application electronically.

-Helpful Tip: Students and parents who have already filed their 2012 tax returns with the IRS will be given the opportunity to use the new IRS Data Retrieval Tool when completing your 2013-2014 FAFSA on-line.
-This tool is a quick and easy way to transfer information from federal tax returns directly into your FAFSA.
+Students and parents who have filed their 2013 tax returns with the IRS are asked to use the IRS DRT when completing their 2014-2015 FAFSA online.
+This is a quick an easy way to transfer information from your federal tax turns directly into your FAFSA.
+You may be able to use the tool if you filed your taxes electronically at least two weeks or if you filed on paper at least eight weeks before completing your FAFSA.

-If you are selected for verification but cannot use the IRS Data Retrieval Tool, you can order an IRS tax transcript(s) online at www.irs.gov/Individuals/Order-a-Transcript or call 1-800-908-9946.
+Students who are selected for verification but cannot use the IRS DRT can order an IRS tax transcript(s) online or call 1-800-908-9946.
 The transcript will be mailed to you within 5 to 10 business days.

 Georgia State’s Federal School code for the FAFSA is 001574.